 The Satyrs came here when the winery was built, to get drunk and free the slaves who worked the fields.
 The Wanax of the estate withered them with powerful magic.
 The blessing of the Liberator kept them alive in a state of dessication, ghastly dried up things who could be restored to life with alcohol.
 They lay dormant in the earth until the convent was built.
 The sisters gave them wine and cavorted with them.
 Then the nunnery met a horrible fate and they dried up again.

 The Satyrs have risen again.
 Maybe the Boars dug them up, or they sense someone may bring the winery back to life.
 They cavort mindlessly in the fields, leathery stick figures with horns protruding from their papery skulls.
 They can speak but only to beg for a drink, they might get desperately violent but are too weak to do any damage.
-If fed alcohol are restored to their former luster, intelligence and power.
+If fed alcohol they are restored to their former luster, intelligence and power.
 They feel bad that they couldn't save the slaves, and because they couldn't save that nun when she died in the wall.
 They're supposed to free people but she got killed for being happy and making them happy.

 THE GREY HORSE